 There are several channels for support.
 The information below is to help you get what you need, in the quickest way possible, by the right people.
 These are not hard “rules”, but general ideas and suggestions based on my own experiences as an experience member.

 Have you take a look in the classrooms yet?
 There is so much information in there it's crazy.
-You can find the classroom section in the blue menu button on your dashboard or on the left sidebar.
+You can find the classroom section by clicking the Help Center, then selecting “Ask A Question”.
 There are 13 classrooms, each divided into a specific subject.

 There are a few things I use classrooms for.